 - Guidelines for the Supervision of Postgraduate Students

-- Standing orders for postgraduate studies and degrees
+- Study requirements and standing orders for postgraduate studies and degrees

 Overview of Postgraduate Studies

 Postgraduate studies can be divided into two degrees: Licentiate of Social Sciences and Doctor of Social Sciences.

 A Licentiate of Social Sciences is a lower, optional post-graduate degree, mainly composed of independent research.
 The objective of the degree is to prove the student´s ability to use scholarly research methods.
 There is another type of licentiate´s degree in social work which aims at professional specialization.

 For the Doctor´s degree (Doctor of Social Sciences) the candidate must write a dissertation.
 After receiving publishing permission from the Faculty, the candidate must defend the dissertation in a public examination which is organized as a debate between the candidate and an opponent or occasionally two opponents.